 A major factor that plays a role in determining the effectiveness of the investments you are making on media campaigns is the Cost Per Thousand Impressions (referred to as CPM or CPI) which is the biggest sole determinant when it comes to determining the ROI of an advertising campaign.

 A well-designed car wrap or a truck wrap with a clear and effective message can generate a staggering 30,000 to 70,000 impressions daily.
 Now imagine the overall life-cycle is 3 to 5 years.
 There is only a marginal incremental cost per impression, after the initial period which can be further reduced by optimizing routes and timings to remain in high traffic areas for as long as possible.
-On average, the costs tend to would work out to about USD 0.70-0.75 per thousand impressions which is far less than buying space in print media or a time slot in a TV channel or radio station.
+On average, the costs tend to would work out to about USD 0.70-0.75 per thousand impressions which are far less than buying space in print media or a time slot in a TV channel or radio station.
 There are some other encouraging stats that you should know.

 Almost 30% of buyers base their buying preferences mainly on what they see.
 So the higher the impression or the frequency of the media campaign, the better are the chances of influencing them!
 It has also been observed in various market studies that vehicle wraps boost brand recognition by more than 15 times.